Codecademy/docs/content/python/concepts/math-module/terms/math-isinf/math-isinf.md

   - 'Machine Learning'
 Tags:
   - 'Algorithms'
-  - 'Computer Science'
   - 'Data Structures'
   - 'Error Handling'
-  - 'Functions'
   - 'Math'
-  - 'Mathematics'
-  - 'Programming'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

 The **`math.isinf()`** [function](https://www.codecademy.com/resources/docs/python/functions) in Python checks whether a given value is infinite.
 It returns `True` if the value is positive or negative infinity, and `False` otherwise.
-This function is part of the `math` [module](https://www.codecademy.com/resources/docs/python/modules) and is useful when dealing with calculations that may result in infinite values.
+This function is part of the `math` module and is useful when dealing with calculations that may result in infinite values.

 ## Syntax